nojhan/colout/README.md

 * `-c`, `--colormap`:
   Use the given list of comma-separated colors as a colormap (cycle the colors at each match).

-* `-a`, `--all`
-  Color the whole input at once instead of line by line (really useful for coloring a source code file with strings on multiple lines).

 * `-l min,max`, `--scale min,max`:
   When using the 'scale' colormap, parse matches as decimal numbers (taking your locale into account) and apply the rainbow colormap linearly between the given min,max (0,100, by default).